luaman/sauer-cvs/src/readme_source.txt

 practical purposes.

-Game media included in the game (maps, textures, sounds, models etc.) are not covered by this license, and may have individual copyrights and distribution restrictions (see individual readmes).
+Game media included in the game (maps, textures, sounds, models etc.) are NOT covered by this license, and may have individual copyrights and distribution restrictions (see individual readmes).